wmde/wikidata-wikibase-architecture/systems/WikibaseClient/01-Introduction_and_Goals.md

 # Introduction and Goals

 Wikibase Client is part of [Wikibase](../../Introduction_and_Goals.md).
+It's primary development is part of the [Wikidata](../../Glossary.md#wikidata) project.
-It is a [MediaWiki extension](../../Glossary.md#mediawiki-extension) that acts as a client to the [Wikibase Repository](../WikibaseRepo/01-Introduction_and_Goals.md) extension.
-Its development is part of the [Wikidata](../../Glossary.md#wikidata) project.
-It allows to use and display data from a Wikibase Repository via [Lua](../../Glossary.md#lua) modules or [parser functions](../../Glossary.md#parser-function).
-Clients can also use centralized language links or article placeholders.
+Wikibase Client is focused around a [MediaWiki extension](../../Glossary.md#mediawiki-extension) that allows users to use and display data from a [Wikibase Repository](../../Glossary.md#wikibase-repository) via [Lua](../../Glossary.md#lua) modules or [parser functions](../../Glossary.md#parser-function).
+Wikibase Clients can also use centralized language links, article placeholders and other features.

 ## Requirements Overview